 Chicago Water, Explained

-In this article, we have collected actions and resources with the goal to help reduce water pollution and educate the community on good stewardship practices for clean water.
+In this article, we have collected actions and resources with the goal to reduce water pollution by educating the community on good stewardship practices for clean water.

-We encourage actions by individuals, businesses, and the government to reduce the amount of water used and the amount discharged to the sewer system.
+We encourage actions by individuals, businesses, and governments to reduce the amount of water used, including water discharged to the sewer system.

 If you have other resources for us to consider including or you'd like to do a project related to water in Edgewater, please reach out to us!